DeFiGeek-Community/landing-page/content/blog/nov-2022-financial-report.md

 # Balance sheet

 ![](/images/blog/22104e.PNG)

-The following assumptions has be used from the July-September FS in 2022

 ・Fair value of assets and liabilities: Japanese yen equivalents displayed on Zerion, DeBank, and Zapper
 ・Accrued interest account on liabilities is no longer in use but is included in the short-term debt borrowing amount